geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 ## Another edge case: mutations

 I encountered another edge case while preparing the demo for this post &mdash; what happens if the content inside the component moves around?
-It's important that our sentinel nodes are at the top and bottom of the node's parent, but that is not guaranteed if Svelte is dynamically inserting elements after the action has run.
+It's important that our sentinel nodes are at the top and bottom of the node's parent, but that is not guaranteed if Svelte dynamically inserts elements after the action has run.

 For instance, let's say you had some content controlled by a checkbox that toggles `flag`.